intergral/observability-agent/readme.md

 ## Introduction
-The Observability Agent autoconfiguration and installer tool is a wrapper for Grafana Agent (https://grafana.com/docs/agent/latest/) that can install the agent, detect which services are running on your machine, and automatically create a configuration file with integrations for detected services.
+The Observability Agent autoconfiguration and installer tool is a wrapper for the [Grafana Agent](https://grafana.com/docs/agent/latest/) that can install the agent, detect which services are running on your machine, and automatically create a configuration file with integrations for detected services.
 A Node/Windows exporter integration will be added by default.